SalemDev1/Inventory-Management-System/README.md

 # Inventory-Management-System
-This system will handle the storage of product information, calculate stock levels, check for low inventory, and track sales.
-You’ll use objects to represent products, arrays to store the inventory, and control structures to manage stock checks and updates.
+This system is designed to manage and track product information, inventory levels, and sales.
+By utilizing object-oriented programming, the system efficiently handles key processes such as stock level calculation, low inventory alerts, and sales tracking.